Falmouth-Games-Academy/comp130-worksheets/worksheet_C/README.md

 In the project there were some older unused .cpp files which were still referenced in memory when trying to delete, so I was apprehensive about deleting them entirely.

-The .cpp files in which I worked, and are used, are MyEnemy, WorksheetCCharacter, and WorksheetCProjectile.
+The .cpp files in which I worked, and are used, are MyEnemy, WorksheetCCharacter (last two functions), and WorksheetCProjectile.

 ## Hierarchy